Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

 #### ^^ Currently, we suspect a possible reason for this downward trend in profit could be due to faulty "crash detector" logic or implementation or both.

 ### Manual Trading
-#### As mentioned in [Round 2 of the wiki](https://imc-prosperity.notion.site/Round-2-19ee8453a09381a580cdf9c0468e9bc8), the manual trading challenge for Round 2 presented 10 shipping containers, each of which contains a base amount of 10,000 SeaShells.
-We get to pick up to 2 shipping containers to open, with the first container being free to pick, and the second container costing an initial fee of 50,000 SeaShells. **continue later
+#### As mentioned in [Round 2 of the wiki](https://imc-prosperity.notion.site/Round-2-19ee8453a09381a580cdf9c0468e9bc8), the manual trading challenge for Round 2 presented 10 shipping containers, each of which contains a base amount of 10,000 SeaShells, a set multiplier, and some number of inhabitants — all of which will be used to calculate the final amount of SeaShells.
+The final amount of SeaShells awarded by a crate will also depend on the percentage of participants who choose the crate.
+The formula for the final amount of SeaShells awarded by the crate is as follows:

+#### We get to pick up to 2 shipping containers to open, with the first container being free to pick, and the second container costing an initial fee of 50,000 SeaShells.

 #### Info on what we did
 </details>